-An evaporative cooler (also swamp cooler, desert cooler and wet air cooler) is a device that cools air through the evaporation of water.
+An evaporative cooler – also known as a swamp cooler, desert cooler, or wet air cooler – is a device that cools air through the evaporation of water.

 When water evaporates into the air, the result is a mixture of air and water molecules.
-This chemical change requires heat, thus energy or latent heat is taken from the air molecules – dropping the actual temperature of the air.
+This process requires heat, which is taken from the air molecules and results in a drop in air temperature.

-The drop in temperature depends on various factors i.e. Air Temperature, % Relative Humidity Level, Room Size, Degree of Insulation & Cross Ventilation.
-The temperature of air coming out of an evaporative air cooler depends on the temperature and the humidity of the air going in.
-The constant movement of the air created by the blower – the cooling breeze it creates, makes the occupants of a room feel 4 to 6 degrees cooler than the actual temperature.
+The drop in ambient temperature produced via indoor evaporative cooling depends on various factors, including initial air temperature, percent relative humidity level, area size, degree of insulation, and cross-ventilation.
+The temperature of the air emitted from an evaporative air cooler depends on the temperature and humidity of the air entering the device.
+The constant movement of the air created by the blower and the cooling breeze it creates make the occupants of a room feel 4 to 6 degrees cooler than the actual temperature.

-Evaporative air coolers works best in the hottest time of the day.
-As the temperature outside increases as the sun climbs, the humidity normally drops.
-In the early morning, for example, the temperature may be 70 degrees, with a relative humidity of 60 percent.
-By mid-afternoon, when the temperature has climbed to 90 degrees, the humidity may well have dropped to 30 percent – conditions that make evaporative cooling work more effectively.
+Evaporative air coolers works best during the hottest time of the day.
+As the temperature outside increases, the humidity normally drops.
+In the early morning, for example, the temperature might be 70 degrees with a relative humidity of 60 percent.
+By mid-afternoon, when the temperature has climbed to 90 degrees, the humidity might well have dropped to 30 percent – conditions that are more conducive to efficient evaporative cooling.

 Check out our range of air coolers.